robert-jelenic/gs-demo/content/episodes/podcast-012-mean-truly-global.md

 ---
-title: "Podcast 012: What Does it Mean to be Truly Global?"
+title: "Podcast 012: What does it mean to be truly global?"
 date: 2018-10-20T22:02:43+01:00
 draft: false
 guest: "anna-schlegel"